4 Reasons We Need Apex Predators in the Ecosystem

 Beyond just affecting the animals and plants, it can have an impact on the land itself.
 When prey animals overgraze, it can lead to erosion.
 Unchecked herds can also overuse resources like water.
 In the oceans, apex predators leave meals for scavengers at the bottom of the food chain to support the ecosystem.
 It is all an important balance that can have catastrophic effects when it is thrown off.
 With many of the world’s top 10 apex predators being under threat, this should be a concern for everyone.

-At Wildlife Collections, we recognize the importance of apex predators.
+At Fahlo, we recognize the importance of apex predators.
 We work with nonprofits like the Orca Research Trust and Polar Bears International to help them raise money.
 If you are interested in helping these apex predators, please check out our products to support these causes.